To wake up and live consciously.

 These are my thoughts.
 My understanding, because it’s all I have, so have a read and think for yourself.

 If you haven’t read the introduction to this post you can do that here.

-If you find the courage to wake up your consciousness, and question everything, to become fully aware of the real world around you, and the one within you, you not only will ‘find’ who you are, you’ll never fall back asleep.
+If you find the courage to wake up, and question everything, to become fully aware of the real world around you, and the one within you, you not only will ‘find’ who you are, you’ll never fall back asleep.